nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 		2. [INPS](http://www.inps.co.uk/)
 		3. [Microtest](http://www.microtest.co.uk/)
 		4. [TPP](http://www.tpp-uk.com/)
 2. Clients SHALL construct a [FHIR service root URL](#ServiceRootURL) suitable for access to a GP vendor's FHIR server.
-For GP Connect, access to the principal GP systems will be via the [Spine Security Proxy](#SpineSecurityProxy) (SSP) and as such the URL will need to be pre-pended with a proxy service root URL.
+For GP Connect, access to the principal GP systems will be via the [Spine Secure Proxy](integration_spine_secure_proxy.html) (SSP) and as such the URL will need to be pre-pended with a proxy service root URL.

 {% include tip.html content="Where a practitioner (with a valid SDS user ID) or organisation (with a valid ODS code) record already exists within the local system, the details associated with these existing records may be used for display purposes." %}